collab-weave1/Relife/README.md

 ### Keepalive Workflow:
 A scheduled GitHub Actions job triggers every 5 minutes, sending a lightweight curl request to the backend warmup endpoint.
 This keeps the Render backend instance awake by preventing idle timeouts, ensuring consistent performance for users.

+### failsafe measure
+A job is also scheduled in cron-job.org to reduce single point of failure

 ### Benefits:
 - Reduced latency from cold starts on serverless platforms
 - Automated quality checks improve reliability and security